sinequa/plugins/ConfigChecker/README.md

 # ConfigChecker

 Many times configuration files need to be pushed from development environment to higher environments(like staging or production).
-There are some good practices to be followed for configuration files when pushed to production, like force re-indexation should be off, loglevel should be set to default indexer should be set to alias etc.
+There are some good practices to be followed for configuration files when pushed to production, like force re-indexation should be set to false, loglevel should be set to default, indexer should be set to alias etc.

 ConfigChecker command helps to check sinequa configuration files to validate these element values.